Old Mutual International de-authorised

 On 23 September 2013 Old Mutual International ceased to be regulated by the Financial Conduct Authority (FCA).
 The change meets current regulatory requirements and will not impact policyholders’ rights and obligations.
 Following changes to the regulatory structure within the UK, Old Mutual International reviewed its regulatory permissions and established that it was not required to maintain its authorisation.
 Old Mutual International subsequently applied to the FCA to cancel its permissions and this application was granted.

 As an offshore life company based on the Isle of Man, Old Mutual International does not need to be authorised by the FCA to conduct business in the UK.
-It remains authorised and regulated by the Isle of Man Insurance and Pensions Authority and will continue to meet the rules and guidance outlined in the FCA Conduct of Business Sourcebook for business written in the UK.
+It remains Licensed by the Isle of Man Financial Services Authority (formerly authorised and regulated by the Isle of Man Insurance and Pensions Authority) and will continue to meet the rules and guidance outlined in the FCA Conduct of Business Sourcebook for business written in the UK.
 In addition, all UK facing literature and financial promotions will be signed off by a UK authorised firm (Old Mutual Wealth).

 FCA regulatory reform